Reflexology for Events

 Corporate

 Always remain professional and remember you are working even if it’s a fun day.
+Dont use your cell phone or anything else while working.

 Stay until the end of the event unless the organizer or admin person tells you to go home early.
+Thank your contact person and others that were involved.

 Party